ledondodo/Balanced-IsoSpring/README.md

 # Balanced-IsoSpring
 Balanced IsoSpring is a 2 DOF balanced oscillator implemented with flexure mechanisms.
 This project is dedicated to improve the actual mechanical watches with a new technology.
-We realized this work in Simon Henein's class.
+We worked on this project in Simon Henein's class.

 <p align="center">
   <img src="img/isospring-all.jpeg" width=40% height=40%>